sunzhaoyuan/RoseChat/README.md

 You can find our UI demo on [Ninja Mock](https://ninjamock.com/s/5FZF2)

 ### Sprint 1 plan
+- [x] Learn how to use GitHub to do version control
 - [ ] Finish all the XML for the key/primary parts of the app
     - [ ] Chat
     - [ ] Message